Blog

 What is the AgiBot A2 battery life?

 The Standard A2 runs for approximately 2 hours on its 700 Wh battery with a 2-hour charge time.
-The industrial A2-W variant features a 2,000 Wh battery pack for 5+ hours of continuous operation, designed for full manufacturing shifts.
+The industrial A2-W variant features a 2,000 Wh (2 kWh) battery pack for 5+ hours of continuous operation, designed for full manufacturing shifts.

 Is the AgiBot A2 safe to work around?

-Yes.
-The A2 features PLd-level safety certification with a three-layer protection system (business, system, and hardware levels), 360° LiDAR, six HD cameras, and proximity detection.
+Yes, the AgiBot A2 features PLd-level safety certification with a three-layer protection system (business, system, and hardware levels), 360° LiDAR, six HD cameras, and proximity detection.
 It's designed for safe human-robot interaction in public and workplace environments.

 What tasks can the AgiBot A2 perform?

 The A2 handles customer service, reception, exhibition presentations, marketing, manufacturing assistance, logistics sorting, security patrols, data collection, and research applications.
-Its 49+ degrees of freedom and visual fingertip sensors enable fine-manipulation tasks like threading needles or handling delicate objects.
+Its 40+ degrees of freedom and visual fingertip sensors enable fine-manipulation tasks like threading needles or handling delicate objects.

 How many AgiBot A2 robots have been sold?